Graham · Central Highlands

 - Creag Ruadh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 466m of ascent and takes most walkers 3-5 hours.
 Terrain: Heather, mat-grass and rounded rock ribs make up the bulk of the climb.

-- When is the best time to climb Creag Ruadh?
+- When should I climb Creag Ruadh?

 - The standard good-weather months for Creag Ruadh are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.